masteryodha/borrowell_scraper_mqtt/README.md

 # Pre-requisite
-Go to https://app.borrowell.com and create an account.
+Go to https://app.borrowell.com and create an account

-# Executing.
+# Executing

 You can either execute it manually with python or run it in a docker

 ## Command line
+pip install -r requirements.txt

+You also need to install firefox and GeckoDriver.
+The version of firefox and GeckoDriver needs to match.
+Check the docker ENV variables to see which version it uses.

-pip install -r requirements.txt python .\getCreditData.py --MQTT_URL localhost --MQTT_PORT 1883 --MQTT_USER my_mqtt_user --MQTT_PASSWORD my_mqtt_password --WEB_USER my_borrowell_user --WEB_PASSWORD my_borrowell_password --MYTIMEZONE America/Montreal
+python .\getCreditData.py --MQTT_URL localhost --MQTT_PORT 1883 --MQTT_USER my_mqtt_user --MQTT_PASSWORD my_mqtt_password --WEB_USER my_borrowell_user --WEB_PASSWORD my_borrowell_password --MYTIMEZONE America/Montreal